krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 </h1>
 ```

-The first `*ngSwitchCase` matching the expression `emotion` will be printed.
-If none of the cases match, `*ngSwitchDefault` is printed.
+The first `*ngSwitchCase` matching the expression `emotion` will be rendered.
+If none of the cases match, `*ngSwitchDefault` is rendered.

 A `[ngSwitch]` must have at least one `*ngSwitchCase`.